Date

 One of the biggest mistakes is assuming all installers are created equal.
 A shoddy installation job can void your manufacturer’s warranty before the crew even leaves your property.
 Things like improper nail placement or incorrect shingle overhang might seem small, but they can lead to leaks and premature failure.
 Another frequent error is buying into the myth that a new roof is maintenance-free.
 Here in the Pacific Northwest, our damp climate means roofs need a little extra attention to fend off moss and moisture damage.
 Ignoring simple upkeep can take years off your roof’s life.
 Finally, not choosing materials and a system built for our specific climate can be a disaster.
 Proper ventilation is key to preventing moisture buildup that can rot your roof from the inside out.
 Knowing what to avoid is just as important as knowing what to choose.

-How Poor Installation Voids Your Warranty
+How Poor Installation Can Void Your Warranty

 A new roof often comes with a manufacturer’s warranty, but that protection isn’t unconditional.
 One of the fastest ways to void it is through poor installation.
 Each shingle brand has very specific guidelines, and something as small as improper nail placement or incorrect shingle overhang can compromise the entire system.
 When installers don’t follow these rules, they not only risk performance issues like leaks but also give the manufacturer a reason to deny your warranty claim.
 This is why vetting your contractor is so critical.
 You need a team that understands the technical specifications for the products they install, ensuring your residential roofing investment is fully protected from day one.